odinuv/web/en/apv/walkthrough/javascript/index.md

 rendering pure HTML, displaying images, maybe you know that you can also play video and audio in newer browsers using appropriate HTML tags (all this is very nice, but still the browser is a bit stupid).
 Executing scripts in browser during the time when a visitor is viewing your website can improve his experience a lot.
-Just by hiding or showing some HTML elements you can substantially improve (or reduce) readability of our page and increase speed of browsing (visitors do not have to wait for server process their requests).
+Just by hiding or showing some HTML elements or chaning some CSS styles you can substantially improve (or reduce) readability of our page and increase speed of browsing (visitors do not have to wait for server to process their requests).

 A lot of pages use JavaScript very heavily nowadays.
 Sites like YouTube, Google drive/docs, Facebook are built using this technology.
 When you transfer significant part of program logic into JavaScript,